FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 ## Background on step-up authentication

 One of the best defenses we have against attacks against authentication is adding multiple layers to our authentication process.
 Multi-factor authentication (MFA) is a commonly used process.
 With MFA, an application requires more than one factor to prove a user is who they say they are.
 These additional factors could be a code, biometric proof, or other means.
-For more about MFA, check out TODO link to MFA expert advice TODO.
+For more about MFA, you can check out our [MFA expert advice article](/learn/expert-advice/authentication/multi-factor-authentication/).

 Step-up authentication is another option that can add defense in depth.
 Step-up is a good compromise between users being able to quickly authenticate and limiting access to sensitive data.
 It uses a set of dynamic rules to determine when a user should need further authentication to access private resources.